arjohnsonn/Help-Me-Bevo/README.md

 # Help Me Bevo

-A chrome extension;
-See the Bevo 3rd down animation when you submit a Canvas assignment
+A chrome extension to see the <i>infamous</i> Bevo 3rd down animation when you submit a Canvas assignment!

 Tired of being demotivated to get assignments done?
 Let Bevo take that burden away, and see his infamous 3rd down animation (the OG one) every time you submit a Canvas assignment.